 Sons of Utah Pioneers

 The goals of the Sons of Utah Pioneers Settlement Canyon Chapter is to keep our pioneer heritage alive.
 We do this through histories, stories, artifacts, monuments, museums, service and scholarships.
 Much of this labor of love is found in the Tooele Pioneer Museum at 47 E. Vine in Tooele, as well as various statues and monuments around the county.
 The Tooele Pioneer cemetery, at the mouth of Settlement Canyon, is another of our projects.
 We are always looking for artifacts and histories, including yearbooks, as a loan or gift to be displayed for everyone’s benefit at the Tooele Pioneer Museum.
-To learn more about this fascinating work, attend a potlcuk dinner the first Thursday of every month at 6:30 p.m. at the Tooele Senior Citizens Center next to the Tooele Pioneer Museum.
-A short educational program will follow dinner.
-To speak with someone about the museum, call Tim Booth at 882-1902.
-For more information about the Sons of Utah Pioneers, call Glen Stevens at 882-3168.
+If you are interested in the values of honoring past and future pioneers and in visiting their historical settings and learning more about those who settled and shaped Utah, attend our business and education meeting the first Thursday of each month.
+A pot-luck dinner followed by various presentations starts promptly at 6:30 p.m. in the Tooele Senior Citizens Center at 53 E. Vine.
+Call Gene White at 435-882-0805 for additional information.

 Mood disorder support group

 Do you or someone you love have a mood disorder?
 NAMI-Tooele affiliation offers help, hope and healing.
 Please join us for support group sessions every Wednesday at 4:30 p.m. at the New Reflection Clubhouse on 900 South in Tooele.
 For more info, contact Kelly at 841-9903.